Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/11_domain_combinations.typ

   - *Concretization*: $gamma((a, b)) = gamma_A (a) inter gamma_B (b)$.
 ]

-The direct product allows us to answer questions that neither domain could answer alone, but it does not allow the domains to *help* each other.
+The direct product answers questions neither domain could answer alone, but domains cannot *help* each other.

 #example-box(title: "Loss of Precision in Direct Product")[
   Consider the product of *Signs* and *Parity* domains.